yurikhan/somesheet/README.md

 It does not let the extension to write any files.
 In fact, after being started,
 it does not accept any requests from the extension.

+# Permissions explanation

+When you install the extension,
+Firefox will ask you to confirm you give it some permissions.
+Here’s why Somesheet needs them:

+## Access your data for all websites

+Somesheet needs this permission to apply styles.

+## Exchange messages with programs other than Firefox

+The “other program” is the native messaging host described above.
+It is needed in order to watch for style changes and load them into Somesheet.

+## Access browser tabs

+Somesheet needs to know the URL of each tab, in order to decide whether to apply your styles to it, and to present a menu of styles that are applicable.
+(It could, in principle, apply each style to each tab blindly, but it would probably have worse performance.)

+## Access browser activity during navigation

+For some reason, that’s the permission we have to ask for if we want to obtain all the frames in a tab.
+And we want to, so as to apply styles to each frame.

 # How to install